WorkSafeBC Home

 Claims submitted for COVID-19 contracted through a work-related exposure are adjudicated on a case-by-case basis.
 WorkSafeBC will look at details such as whether the worker has a diagnosis of COVID-19, their symptoms, and their employment activities.

-Seasonal influenza is not the subject of a public health order and generally affects the community at large.
+As seasonal influenza and COVID-19 generally affect the community at large, they are generally treated as a public health issue rather than a disease stemming from the nature of a particular employment.
 The disease can be spread where people meet including but not limited to: workplaces, homes, schools, places of worship, social events, and sporting events.
-As this disease is common in the public at large, in general, the seasonal influenza would be viewed as a public health issue, not a disease due to the nature of any particular employment and therefore, not compensable.
-Claims submitted for seasonal influenza contracted through a work-related exposure are adjudicated on a case-by-case basis.
+As these diseases are common in the public at large, claims for influenza and COVID-19 may not be compensable.
+Claims submitted for influenza and COVID-19 contracted through a work-related exposure are adjudicated on a case-by-case basis.

 Does WorkSafeBC cover people for a quarantine or self-isolation period?